 of the real world—

-For a program to process information, it must turn it into some form of data, also called values, in the programming language; then it processes the data; and once it is finished, it turns the resulting data into information again.
+For a program to process information, it must turn it into some form of data in the programming language; then it processes the data; and once it is finished, it turns the resulting data into information again.
 An interactive program may even intermingle these steps, acquiring more information from the world as needed and delivering information in between.

 We use BSL and DrRacket so that you do not have to worry about the translation of information into data.
 In DrRacket’s BSL you can apply a function directly to data and observe what it produces.
 As a result, we avoid the serious chicken-and-egg problem of writing functions that convert information into data and vice versa.
 For simple kinds of information, designing such program pieces is trivial; for anything other than simple information, you need to know about parsing, for example, and that immediately requires a lot of expertise in program design.